Registration Help for Faculty and Staff

 - The process of offering seats to students on a waiting list will begin the Monday at noon after class-year registration and continue through the beginning of the term online drop-add.

 - As a seat becomes available, and waitlist processing occurs, students on the waiting list for a course will receive an email indicating that that they have been offered a seat in the course and this gives them permission to register for the course.
-The waitlist offer is also noted on the students' "Holds and Registration Approvals" screen.

 - Students are given a deadline by which to process a registration change after which the seat is offered to the next student on the list.